 The mission of the association has not changed:

 - The open sharing of ideas and innovative approaches to improving public safety and solving common problems;

 - Fostering of improved communications and cooperation by enhancing relationships between the member agencies;

-- Collaboration and development of strategic policies on significant national and regional issues affecting all state level investigative agencies; and by
+- Collaboration and development of strategic policies on significant national and regional issues affecting state level investigative agencies;

 - Biannual meetings which promote a fraternal atmosphere while providing the membership with training and education;

-- Advocacy of sound policies and procedures which promote the principles and interests of the membership;
+- Advocacy of sound policies and procedures which promote the principles and interest of the membership; and

-- Networking with member agencies to insure the timely exchange of information and sharing of expertise in the fields.
+- Networking with member agencies to insure the timely exchange of information and sharing of expertise in the field.

 The association hosts two major conferences a year.
 One in the spring, usually in May, in a different state each year and one in the fall just prior to, and in the same city as, the International Association of Chiefs of Police (IACP).

 ASCIA prides itself in working to represent the concerns and issues of its members but also working with the major law enforcement associations on national issues of mutual concern.